-- a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - b) disclose that policy or a summary of it.
+- have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - b) disclose that policy or a summary of it.

-The Charter Hall Securities Trading Policy regulates how directors, Senior Executives and employees involved in the management of the REIT can deal in CLW stapled securities.
+The Charter Hall Securities Trading Policy regulates how directors, Senior Executives and employees involved in the management of the REIT can deal in CQR securities.
 The Policy specifies when personal trading is permitted, the restrictions that apply to directors, Senior Executives and employees, and the procedures for obtaining prior clearance for trading during a trading window.
+Non-Executive Directors are encouraged to hold securities in CQR.

 Charter Hall also monitors employee compliance with this Policy as part of its Risk Management Framework.
-The Securities Trading Policy is available under the 'Corporate Governance' section of our website.
+The Securities Trading Policy is available under the Corporate Governance' section of our website.